 Is Cabin Price Important?Of course.
 Price is certainly a consideration, but if your vacation time is limited, you might be willing to pay more to get a cabin better suited to your lifestyle.
 The best advice is to be informed about cruise ship cabins and make the right decision for you.

 A balcony (veranda) cabin will cost you from 25 percent more to almost double the price of an inside cabin.
 Some cruisers would prefer to go twice as often and stay in an inside cabin.
-Others with more limited time might prefer to splurge on a balcony.
+Others with more limited time might prefer to splurge on a balcony or a suite.
 Although I love a balcony cabin, these cabins are sometimes smaller than those with just a window since the balcony is replacing the inside space.
 Be sure to check when booking your cruise if size is more important to you than a balcony.
 This is a decision each person has to make on their own.

 What Are the Different Types of Cruise Ship Cabins?The price of a cruise ship cabin or stateroom (the terms are interchangeable) is dependent on its size, layout, and location.
 Cabins on large mainstream cruise ships are often advertised as standard inside, ocean view, balconied, or suite.
-The smallest cabins on luxury lines are much larger than those on mainstream lines and are either ocean view or balconied, making the quality of accommodations one of the biggest differences between cruise lines.
+The smallest cabins on luxury lines are sometimes much larger than those on mainstream lines and are either ocean view or balconied, making the quality of accommodations one of the biggest differences between cruise lines.
 Cabin and balcony size and cabin location can vary significantly within the same price range on any ship.
 Let's take a look at some different types of cabins on cruise ships.

 Page 2 > > Cruise Ship Cabin Categories > >